Monthly Curated Plays

 Margaret O’Donnell founded the Salon in 2016 with fellow playwright Kate Danley in order to give more play development opportunities to emerging playwrights.
 She writes to explore individual responsibility for the societies we create, the current of private emotion in public institutions, and the hidden forces shaping our conduct.
-She is a practicing attorney in Seattle, and began writing plays in 2014.
-Her play Undocumented was produced in Seattle and Burien in 2016.
-The Detention Lottery was produced in Seattle in 2018.
+She began writing plays in 2014 and her play Undocumented was produced in Seattle and Burien in 2016.
+A subsequent play, Detention Lottery was produced in Seattle in 2018.
 She is currently at work on a comedy about a church committee tasked with increasing racial diversity in its small congregation.

 Ashley Arai enjoys applying her planning and project management skills to the day-to-day operations of the Seattle Playwrights Salon.
 She is passionate about building a community of playwrights that support one another in their creative endeavors.
 Her play Two Martinis has been produced in Colorado and Arkansas.
 She is now working on a comedy about the raucous Vulgarian movement that defined trad climbing in the 1970’s.

 Producing Artistic Director

 Lauren Fulton joined the Salon in 2018 following a staged reading of her full-length play The Ass of Privilege.
 She is responsible for producing the monthly play readings and will manage the 2020 season submissions process.
 Lauren also writes plays, short stories, and the occasional novel; she is currently working on a full-length play about memory and a short play on climate change refugees.